vadiimXD/Phone-Shop/README.md

 ### How to start Front-End server?
 1.First need to download all packages with npm i (in Front-End folder).
-2.To start Front-End server need to type in terminal or cli "npm start" or "ng serve".
+2.To start Front-End server need to type in terminal or cli `npm start` or `ng serve`.

 ### Build
 Run `ng build` to build the Front-End.
 The build artifacts will be stored in the `dist/` directory.